 - Step 3: Add cornmeal mix, creole seasoning and black pepper and stir well to combine.

 - Step 4: Take the oysters and drop into the egg mixture, then coat in the cornmeal mixture.

 - Step 5: Fry in peanut oil that is 350°F for about 2 minutes only.

-- Step 6: Remove immediately and allow to drain on paper towels.
+- Step 6: Remove immediately and transfer oysters to allow to drain on paper towels.

 - Step 7: For the Remoulade Sauce take all the ingredients and mix well to combine.

 - Step 8: On a Po'Boy bun put a layer of shredded lettuce, sliced tomatoes and sliced pickles.

 The ingredients above will get you a delicious Oyster Po'Boy.

 For the Remoulade Sauce take the following ingredients and mix together: